Autognorics/Sensoric_Awareness/README.md

 ![xyz](XYZ.jpg)
-# AutoGnorics: The Science of Engineered Life Forms
+# Exyzforms: Inscription by Design

 In the article "_The robot who didn't know he is Alive!_", Lawsin redefined Aliveness or being alive based on the ability of an organism or machine to self-consume energy.
 In human vocabulary, self-consumption of energy means consuming food by eating.
 In machines, it means self-recharging its battery or power source.